vercel/release/README.md

 ## Creating past releases

-If you missed a release for a previous tag, you can `git reset` to it and then run `release`.
+If you missed a release for a previous tag, you can `git checkout` it and then run `release`.
 You can create releases in batch for all of your tags with:

 ```sh
 # Unsaved changes might be lost.
 Push your changes to GitHub before running this